xpilot-project/docs/docs/xplane.md

 * **Hide Notification Panel After...**<br/>This option sets how long the notification panel should stay open (in seconds) before it automatically disappears.

-* **Enable Aircraft Labels**<br/>If this option is enabled, floating callsign labels will be placed above all aircraft in the sim.
+* **Show Callsign Labels**<br/>If this option is enabled, floating callsign labels will be placed above all aircraft in the sim.

-* **Aircraft Label Color**<br/>You can set a custom or pre-defined aircraft label color (if the aircraft labels are enabled).
+* **Callsign Label Color**<br/>You can set a custom or pre-defined aircraft label color (if the callsign labels are enabled).
 There are four pre-defined colors: yellow, red, green and cyan.
 You can alternatively pick your own color by clicking the color square to the left of *Or Choose Color*.

-* **Max Label Distance**<br/>This option sets how far away you can see aircraft labels (1-nautical miles to 10-nautical miles).
+* **Max Callsign Label Distance**<br/>This option sets how far away you can see aircraft labels (1-nautical miles to 10-nautical miles).

-* **Hide Labels at Visibility Distance**<br/>If this option is enabled, aircraft labels will not be sown if the plane is beyond the current visibility range.
+* **Hide Callsign Labels at Visibility Distance**<br/>If this option is enabled, aircraft labels will not be sown if the plane is beyond the current visibility range.
 If left unchecked, aircraft labels will show regardless of the current visibility conditions (i.e., if a plane is hidden in fog or behind clouds, the label will still show).

-* **Log.txt Log Level**<br/>This option limits how much information is written to the X-Plane log.txt file. **Debug** will write the most information, whereas **Fatal** will write the least amount of information.
-It is recommended that you only change this if you experience odd behavior and need to log additional information for support requests.

-* **Log Model Matching Results**<br/>If this option is enabled, debug information will be logged to the X-Plane log.txt file about how a CSL model was chosen.
-You should only enable this option if you need to determine why planes aren't rendering as expected.

-* **Override "Contact ATC" Command**<br/>If this option is enabled, xPilot will ignore the "Contact ATC" X-Plane command.
-This is generally only useful for users who also fly on PilotEdge.

 * **Default Aircraft Type ICAO**<br/>The fallback aircraft ICAO type designator that is used if no appropriate CSL model can be found for a plane.
 The plane will instead be rendered as this aircraft type as opposed to not rendering at all.